wittawatj/jtcc/README.md

 context.
 As a result, TCC can be determined by a simple list of rules describing e.g., what characters need to follow/precede other characters.

-## What is *JTCC*

-*JTCC* is a Java library to tokenize Thai text into a list of TCCs.
-The rules used to determine TCCs' boundaries are implemented as grammar using [ANTLR](http://www.antlr.org/).
-JTCC was designed with emphasis on ease of use.
-Programmers simply supply the Thai text to the provided facade, and get the output as a list of TCCs.

 ## TCC Examples